AjayBoot/User_Page/index.md

 Hello!
 This is my third year here at UCSD, where I’m majoring in computer engineering in Sixth College.
 My interest in pursuing a degree in computer engineering comes from spending time building my own desktop and my initial curiosity of becoming a software developer.
 Now, I aspire to focus more on embedded systems and possibly continue onto things like circuit design.
 Eventually, I hope to work in different parts of the country, and maybe even relocate to other countries for a while.

+As a programmer, I tend to really enjoy using keyboard as much as I can as opposed to having to reach over for my mouse.
+In my CSE lower divs, I enjoyed learning all of the vim keyboard shortcuts so that I wouldn't have to reach over and use my mouse.
+Even for this lab, I preferred inputting the `git add`, `git commit`, and `git push` commands rather than using VSCode's UI.
+In this case, it allowed me to get a more concrete understanding for how to interact with github, but I also feel more productive typing things out as opposed to clicking on them.

 I currently live in the Bay Area, where I spend most of my time watching shows on netflix or youtube, and playing video games.
-I’ve played and enjoyed many different genres of video games, from strategy games like **Civilization V**, to MOBAs like **League of Legends**, and FPS games like **CS:GO**.
+I’ve played and enjoyed many different genres of video games, from strategy games like *Civilization V*, to MOBAs like *League of Legends*, and FPS games like *Counter Strike : Global Offensive*.
 Currently, I'd rank my favorite games as:

 1. XCOM2
 2. Borderlands 3